simpleidserver/SimpleIdServer/website/docs/tutorial/ciba.md

 | Name         | cibaConformance |
 | Subject Name | CN=client       |

-## 3. Create a console application
+## 3. Create a consumption device

-Finally, create and configure a console application.
+Finally, create and configure a consumption device.

 1. Open a command prompt and execute the following commands to create the directory structure for the solution.